david63/quickbooks/README.md

-# Language groups extension for phpBB
+# Quick Link Bookmarks extension for phpBB

 An extension to add bookmarks to the Quick Links menu.